 Hey there, I don’t want to stay here ...

-Can I see your face in this acid light o
+Can I see your face in this acid light of another suburban evening?

 Actually, it’s another Scottish folk song.
 So many good things from Scotland at the moment.
 The growly feline gorgeousness of Pumajaw (whose forthcoming album will surely get its own moment of glory).
 The afore-mentioned Swimmer One (pulling influences from Jane Siberry, Kate Bush, the Pet Shop Boys and sounding just like themselves).
 Those foul-mouthed darlings, Aidan Moffat and Malcolm Middleton, both separately and together, here covering Slow Club.
 Yup, my heart is yours, you Scots, ‘unfaithful servants of filthy, fucking language’, as Mr Withered Hand says.